Cortez Masto talks up Harris, Nevada’s importance in DNC speech

 Nevada’s senior senator also spoke during a Nevada delegation breakfast Wednesday morning, where she also talked about Harris’ record as attorney general in California.

 “That is Kamala Harris.
 That is who she is.
-That’s why she knows this fight better than anyone and keeping our community safe,” Cortez Masto told Nevada’s delegates.
+That’s why she knows this fight better than anyone in keeping our community safe,” Cortez Masto told Nevada’s delegates.

 Contact Jessica Hill at jehill@reviewjournal.com.
 Follow @jess_hillyeah on X.